Histone: Compacting DNA strands

 Histones act as spools around which DNA winds.
 This enables the compaction necessary to fit the large genomes of eukaryotes inside cell nuclei: the compacted molecule is 40,000 times shorter than an unpacked molecule.

+Transcription

+The effect of histones on transcription was established already in the late 1980s.
+Specifically, when histones are mutated or depleted a substantial activation of transcription occurs and is independent of other transcription factors (or suggesting that the latter displace histones).

 Chromatin regulation

 Histones undergo posttranslational modifications that alter their interaction with DNA and nuclear proteins.
 The H3 and H4 histones have long tails protruding from the nucleosome, which can be covalently modified at several places.
 Modifications of the tail include methylation, acetylation, phosphorylation, ubiquitination, SUMOylation, citrullination, and ADP-ribosylation.
 The core of the histones H2A and H2B can also be modified.
 Combinations of modifications, known as histone marks, are thought to constitute a code, the so-called "histone code".
 Histone modifications act in diverse biological processes such as gene regulation, DNA repair, chromosome condensation (mitosis) and spermatogenesis (meiosis).

 The common nomenclature of histone modifications is: